-If you take care of anyone (like children or an older parent), you will need help caring for them.
+If you take care of anyone (like children, an older parent, or pets), you will need help caring for them.
 If you do not have people nearby who can help you in the first week at home, talk with your nurse navigator.
-It is a good idea to have someone stay with you for the first 3 days after surgery.
+It's a good idea to have someone stay with you for the first week after surgery.

-Set Up Your Home
+Set up Your Home